 In theory, manufacturers sell drugs to wholesalers at the Wholesale Acquisition Cost (WAC) minus some predetermined discount based on a formula.
 Wholesalers, in turn, sell the drugs to pharmacies at some percentage of the Average Wholesale Price (AWP).
-When the drug is dispensed, the patient pays any co-pays, coinsurance, or applicable deductible.
+When the drug is dispensed, the patient pays any co-pay, coinsurance, or applicable deductible.
 Those amounts are determined by the design of the insurance plan.
-Furthermore, the pharmacy's payment involves a series of negotiations and contractual arrangements between the health plan/insurer, the insurer's pharmacy benefits manager
+Furthermore, the pharmacy's payment involves a series of negotiations and contractual arrangements between the insurer, the insurer's pharmacy benefits manager (PBM), the pharmacy, and the manufacturer.
+In short, the system is complex, with multiple inputs and variables, and following the money can be difficult.
+There is not any price transparency along the supply chain.